 I Shall Miss Bananas

-I will read from both of my books, The Journey and the Grace and At Break of Day, and more recent poems and articles.
-I will invite the listeners to see the sacred in the ordinary, to pay attention to the moments of grace in their lives, and to find joy in living upon this earth.
+Gary Westgard will read from his two books, inviting listeners/readers to see the sacred in the ordinary, to pay attention to moments of grace, and to find joy in being.

 Recreating History Through Fiction

-Since retiring as managing editor of South Dakota Magazine, Jerry Wilson has published four books.
-His latest is Across the Cimarron, a novel that begins with the chaotic 1892 Land Run into Cheyenne Arapaho territory in western Oklahoma, where he was born near the homesteads two of his great grandfathers claimed.
-Fascinated by both family legends and historical research, he's been mulling the story of this turbulent time for decades, until its 2016 publication as a novel.
+The focus of this presentation is based on the novel Across the Cimarron which begins with the chaotic 1892 land run into Cheyenne Arapaho territory in western Oklahoma where Wilson was born near the homesteads two of his great grandfathers claimed.
+Fascinated by both family legends and historical research he mulled the story of this turbulent time for decades, resulting in the 2016 publication of the novel.

 30959 Frog Creek Rd, Vermillion, SD 57069